 Besides a day, week or month view, you can select ‘team’ to compare the agenda of several colleagues.
 Simply hover over a name to delete it from the list, or click the plus sign to add someone.
 This view does not change during your entire Teamleader session, so you do not need to choose the same colleagues over and over again.
 Only when you log out and log in again, the default setting is back.

-Lastly, make sure to have all colleagues integrate their personal agenda, so you have a correct overview of their availability, and the actions you planned will also show up in their own agendas.
+Lastly, make sure to have all colleagues integrate their personal agenda, so you have a correct overview of their availability, and the actions you scheduled will also show up in their own agendas.

 If your colleagues get sick, you can keep track of this by creating a holiday type for sick leave.
 This type should not be restricted though, since it is difficult to put a number on sick days.
 If the company is closed and nobody will show up for work, you can register this as closing days.

-To have an overview of everyone’s holidays, you can go to Settings > HR and click on the little arrow next to ‘Closing days’.
+To have an overview of everyone’s holidays, you can go to Settings > HR and click on the three dots next to ‘Closing days’.

 Since you are a jack of all trades with many responsibilities, keeping track of your own and your colleagues’ time might also be on the list.
 In this article you can find all the possible ways to track time in Teamleader.
 If you need to track time for your colleagues, you can use these instructions.